The information supplied in this section of the site is taken from the VOSA section of the DFT website. For more information please Click Here

 Condition, operation including HID and LED headlamps for cleaning, self-levelling and security—headlamp aim.
 Main beam warning light.

 Operate to give the driver a clear view ahead.

 Correct operation and of suitable type.

 - Steering and suspension

 Condition, steering oil level, operation, a check for inappropriate repairs or modification including corrosion to power steering pipes or hoses.
-Operation of steering lock mechanism.
-Check of the MIL for electronic power steering and steering lock.
+Operation of the steering lock mechanism.
+Check the MIL for electronic power steering and steering lock.